thefreebit/bullfrog/README.md

 ## Requirements

-* Java 6+
+* Java 8+
 * Artifactory 4+

 ## BullFrog Additions

 BullFrog builds on top of [Glowroot](https://github.com/glowroot/glowroot).
-The early phase will include Artifactory gauge defaults, cosmetic, terminology changes.
+The early phase will include Artifactory gauge defaults, cosmetic, and terminology changes.

 The next phases will add: